tlclay/TB-FAQ/README.md

 ### 4. Making items for the faq

 This is mostly covered in the stickied thread in HS HQ.
 You'll want to use **item_template.html** as your base when making a new item since it has the minimum required markup and styling.

+**Make sure not to edit anything outside of the area's I specify inside the file - these changes cannot and will not be implemented into the live site.
+Everything outside the marked areas is just there as a framework so you can work in an accurate environment.**